bartaxyz/artwork-framer/README.md

 ## File Structure

 - `input/`: Folder containing images to be processed.
-- `output/`: Folder where processed USDZ models will be stored.
+- `output/`: Folder where processed models will be stored.
 - `frame.blend`: Blender file containing the 3D frame model.
 - `main.py`: Python script that handles image embedding, frame scaling, and USDZ export.

 ## Usage

-There are two main ways to run the script: via command line or inside Blender.
+There are two main ways to run the script: via the command line or inside Blender.

-The command line method is preferred, since it's the easiest to set up and use.
+The command line method is preferred since it's the easiest to set up and use.
 The Blender method is useful if you want to make changes to the script and test them out.

 Regardless, the script will process all images in the `input/` directory and store the resulting models in the `output/` directory (by default in GLTF format).

 _Currently, the format is hard-coded in the script.
 You can find it in the `main.py` file if you want to change it (`CMD + F` and `Ctrl + F` are your friends)._

-### Running the Script via Command Line (preferred)
+### Running the Script via the Command Line (preferred)

 #### Prerequisites